natalieagus/50005/docs/Programming Assignment/pa2/index.md

 ```

 {:.note}
-To get this to work, you most probably need to use <span style="color:#f77729;"><b>private</b></span> ip address instead of public one, unless you have set a static public IP.
-You might need to enable <span class="orange-bold">port forwarding</span> if you use a public IP, but if you aren't sure what you're doing then _dont_, you might expose yourself to a security vulnerability.
-If this is all to complicated for you, _skip_.
-You can totally just do the assignment in the same computer
+To get this to work, you most probably need to use <span style="color:#f77729;"><b>private</b></span> IP addresses.
+Just ensure that both machines are connected to the same WiFi and subnet.
+If you use SUTD WiFi, there's a chance that you are not in the same subnet.
+In that case, simply use your phone hotspot and both machines shall connect to it.

 Consult the [Debug Notes](https://natalieagus.github.io/50005/pa2/debug-notes) page should you find any difficulties running the starter code.